politicalphysicist/politicalphysicist.github.io/content/Politics/energyMarket3.md

 Desire to cut oneself off from other people and be totally self-sufficient is a hallmark of the lunatic fringe of the Right.
-Human beings are inherently social creatures who depend upon each other for survival.
+Human beings are social creatures who depend upon each other for survival.
 As socialists we acknowledge and embrace this, fighting for the system managing these inter-dependencies to be fair, transparent, and democratic.
 If we want a democratic energy